allerbo/path_lasso/README.md

-This is the code used in the article **Path Lasso Penalized Autoencoders**, available at ...
+This is the code used in the article **Non-linear, Sparse Dimensionality Reduction via Path Lasso Penalized Autoencoders**, available at https://arxiv.org/abs/2102.10873.

 Code in *synth_gauss* was run using Python 3.7.4 and TensorFlow 2.1.0, while code in *news* was run using Python 3.8.7 and TensorFlow 2.4.1.
-This is only important to get exact reconstruction of the images.
+This is only important to get exact reconstruction of the images, and there might still be descripancies due to different hardware use.

 The code in omf.py and cdnmf_fast.pyx is heaily based on the non-negative matrix factorization code in python's scikit-learn module.